 Auto Minimizes the effects of hand and subject movement.
-Camera AS Minimizes the effects of camera movement only.
-Image AS Minimizes the effects of subject movement only.
-TM DEMO Half-pressing the shutter button demonstrates the effect of "Camera AS".
+TM DEMO Half-pressing the shutter button demonstrates the effect of Anti Shake.
 However, the image is not recorded.
 Off Turns off Anti Shake settings.

-- · Only Camera Stabilizer can be used during movie recording. - ISO sensitivity, aperture, and shutter speed do not appear on the monitor screen when you half-press the shutter button while " Auto" or " Image AS" is selected.
-These values will appear briefly, however, in the preview image that is displayed immediately after you shoot a snapshot. - The ISO sensitivity setting (page 78) must be "Auto" for "Image AS" to work. - Shooting while "Auto" or "Image AS" is selected can cause an image to appear somewhat coarser than normal and can cause slight deterioration of image resolution. - Anti Shake may not be able to eliminate the effects of camera or subject movement when movement is severe. - "a Camera AS" may not work properly when the camera is mounted on a tripod.
-Either turn off Anti Shake or select " Image AS".
+- · Only Camera Stabilizer can be used during movie recording. - ISO sensitivity, aperture, and shutter speed do not appear on the monitor screen when you half-press the shutter button while "Auto" is selected.
+These values will appear briefly, however, in the preview image that is displayed immediately after you shoot a snapshot. - Shooting while "Auto" is selected can cause an image to appear somewhat coarser than normal and can cause slight deterioration of image resolution. - Anti Shake may not be able to eliminate the effects of camera or subject movement when movement is severe. - Anti Shake may not work properly when the camera is mounted on a tripod.
+Turn off Anti Shake.